 Please encourage your fellow runners!

 Returning runners have priority over 'outward' runners - please let them go first if required.

 There is a water station at half way (the race turnaround point).

-There will be water, and local apples and carrots for the runners at the end.
+There will be water, apples and carrots for the runners at the end.

 Photos and results will be up online on the evening after the race.

 Enjoy the race!